Baum Mathematical Prize

-Miguel Cervantes Award in Spanish
+Miguel Cervantes Award In Spanish

 Chinese Language Award

-Presented to the student with the highest level of proficiency in the Chinese language through the 202 level as determined by grades and overall language proficiency in the areas of reading, writing, listening, and speaking.
+This award is presented to the student with the highest level of proficiency in the Chinese language through the 202 level as determined by grades and overall language proficiency in the areas of reading, writing, listening, and speaking.

 G. Ronald Couchman Endowed Diversity Award